SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 &nbsp;

 ## Amazon Cognito in Identity Access Management
-1)	Cognito User and Identity pools integrated into User Lifecycle Management through the user provisioning process from onboarding to offboarding. .
+1)	Cognito User and Identity pools integrated into User Lifecycle Management through the user provisioning process from onboarding to offboarding.
 Provisioning is the creation, update, and removal of access to a resource in an IT environment.
+&NewLine;
+&NewLine;
+&nbsp;
 `User Lifecycle Management`
 -	Onboarding new employee
 -	Provision